WATERSHED WATCH IN KENTUCKY

 Volunteers - Our statewide nonprofit organization includes hundreds of volunteers who live across Kentucky and give their time to better understand the water quality of our streams, rivers and lakes.

 Board of Directors - An organizing board of representatives from each of the affiliate basin organizations and founding entities meets on a quarterly basis.
 The board helps oversee the goals, policies, direction and general activities of the organization and provides financial and technical support to the individual basin programs.

 WWKY Partnerships - We are grateful for support from the following partners.

 WHAT WE DO

 Monitoring - Volunteers can choose a site to monitor or request assistance with finding an ideal location.
-Stream and river sites can be sampled through our Core Sampling Program, and lakes can be sampling through our Lake Monitoring Program.
+Stream and river sites can be sampled through our Core Sampling Program, and lakes can be sampled through our Lake Monitoring Program.

 Training - We provide free online and in-person training workshops, typically in the spring, to teach new samplers and recertify existing samplers.

 Equipment - We loan test kits to trained volunteers for their use to test water quality at their chosen sampling location (pH, dissolved oxygen, temperature, conductivity, and Secchi depth in lakes).

 Testing - Volunteers use test kits for field chemistry analysis and collect water samples for lab analysis of bacteria (E. coli) and other water quality indicators.
 Sampling typically occurs three times a year, in May, July, and September.
 Stream habitat and biology are also evaluated in May or June, if desired.

 Laboratory Analysis - Water samples are delivered to certified professional labs for bacteria and other analyses.
 These results are combined with the field chemistry results and added to an online data portal.